 Heading north on 61, just north of Little Marais, sits the Caribou Falls Wayside.
 This hidden North Shore gem can get easily overlooked; however, it ranks as one of the locals’ favorites.

 The moderate to easy 1.5-mile hike starts along the Superior Hiking Trail and Caribou River.
-The trail rolls with mild inclines and declines, giving way to scenic views of the Caribou River and gorge before arriving at a set of wooden stairs leading to the falls.
-Follow the stairs down to the water, where you will discover beautiful views to photograph the falls.
+The trail rolls with mild inclines and declines, giving way to scenic views of the Caribou River and gorge before arriving at wooden stairs leading down to the base of the falls.
+Follow the stairs down to the water, where you can capture beautiful photos of Caribou Falls.

 Continue back up the stairs and hike along the Superior Hiking Trail for views of Crystal Creek, or head back towards the parking lot.